-In AY 2018-2019, 100% of candidates met the target.
+In AC 2019-2020, 100% of candidates met the target.
 Candidate scores ranged from 161 - 181 with a mean score of 173 on the PLT.
 The candidates' mean score surpassed the national median average of 166.
 Previously the Elementary Content test combined all content tests for one overall score; however, in September of 2017, the Elementary Content Knowledge test changed to Elementary Multiple Subjects.
 Candidates are now required to achieve passing scores on each individual content test (Reading/ELA, Mathematics, Science and Social Studies) in order to meet the state requirements for certification.
 100% of candidates taking this test met or exceeded the qualifying scores on each subtest.

+Candidate scores:

-Candidate scores on the Reading and Language Arts subtest range from 162 to 190 with a mean score of 170 (n=17); Mathematics subtest scores range from 158 to 195 with a mean score of 165.15 (n=17); and Science subtest scores range from 159 to 190 with a mean score of 170.95 (n=17).
-Candidates scores also continue to exceed the national median averages on all subtests.
+Reading & Language Arts subtest range from 162 to 190; mean= 170 (n=17); Mathematics subtest scores range from 158 to 195; mean= 176.3 (n=17); Social Studies subtest scores range from 165 to 177; mean= 165.15 (n=17); Science subtest scores range from 159 to 190; mean= 170.95 (n=17).
+Candidate scores also continue to exceed the national median averages on all subtests.